ejpalacios/p1-reader-premises/README.md

 ## Roadmap

+- :white_check_mark: Add utilities to back up data from DB
+- Add example Jupyter Notebooks on data reading and visualisation
 - Add instructions for deployment in Raspberry Pi devices
-- Add utilities to back up data from DB
-- Add example Jupyter Notebooks on data reading and visualisation

 ## Table of Contents